B13rg/B13rg.github.io/_drafts/Infra-as-Code.md

 #### Structure

 Separate "tiers" of cluster networks statically define network with varying levels of internal and external access.
+Resources in the other layers should be able to reference these tiers for baseline configuration.

-* Core - Command and Control resources, includeing internal-facing [Application Networks](#layer-5-application-network)
+* Core - Command and Control resources, including internal-facing [Application Networks](#layer-5-application-network)
 * Internal - [Applications](#layer-6-application) and client services
 * External - DMZ-type tier, containing external-facing [Application Network](#layer-5-application-network) pieces